-This factsheet is for people who are planning to have a hip replacement operation or hip revision surgery, or who would like information about it.
+This factsheet is for people who are planning to have a hip replacement operation, or who would like information about it.

 Hip replacement operation involves replacing a hip joint that has been damaged or worn away, usually by arthritis or injury.
 Hip revision (or repeat hip replacement) involves replacing an artificial hip joint that has become loose, infected or worn out.

 You will meet the surgeon carrying out your particular procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.

 Your hip is a ball and socket joint.
 Normally, the ball at the top of your thigh bone (femur) moves smoothly in the socket of your pelvis (hip) on a lining of cartilage.
 The cartilage stops the bones from rubbing together.
 If the cartilage is worn away, the underlying bone is exposed and your joint becomes painful and stiff.
 As a result walking and moving around becomes painful.

 A new hip joint can help to improve your mobility and reduce pain.

 Surgery is usually recommended only if non-surgical treatments, such as taking painkillers or anti-inflammatories, or using physical aids like a walking stick, no longer help to reduce your pain or improve mobility.

 Hip resurfacing may be a better option for people with stronger bones.
 In this operation the surfaces of the ball and socket are covered with metal caps.

 Preparing for Your Hip Replacement